-There is a lot of uncertainty when it comes to talking about or showing support for the LBGTQ+ community.
-Wondering if we’re saying the wrong thing.
-Unsure of where to look for news and information.
-Not certain how to be an authentic ally.
-And whilst there have been many steps in the right direction this fear often makes the gap for those in the queer community feel even bigger.
-So we spoke to the BBC’s first LBGTQ+ Correspondent Ben Hunte - a leading voice in the community about what we can all do to create truly inclusive workplaces.
+It's not uncommon to feel a sense of uncertainty when it comes to talking about or showing support for the LGBTQ+ community.
+There's a fear of saying the wrong thing and a sense of being unsure about where to look for news and information.
+It can be difficult to know how to be an authentic ally, and despite the many steps that have been taken in the right direction, this fear often makes the gap for those in the queer community feel even more prominent.

 What we can do as individuals